File in C++

 File opening modes in C++ define how a file is accessed.
 Common modes include:

-Note:ifstream and ofstream are two specialized file stream classes in C++.
+Note:ifstream and ofstream are two specific file stream classes in C++ designed for reading from and writing to files, respectively.

 #include <iostream>